Somatic-based Yin Immersion & Teacher Training

-Yin yoga is a wonderful way to develop a more introspective and mindful awareness of our physical, energetic, emotional, and mental planes and to cultivate overall health and well-being.
-This 10-hour weekend Yin intensive has been designed for both students of yoga who wish to increase their understanding of Yin yoga and for teachers aspiring to increase their knowledge of Yin as a philosophy and practice.
-We will discuss and examine topics such as chi, Taoism, yin/yang, anatomy, Chinese meridians, chakras, and meditation.
-Practicum will explore how to move through postures in a way that will help you go deeper in your own practice and adapt it to the personal needs of students.
-This will include working with modifications and variations, as well as building sequences around the seasons, anatomical features, and Chinese meridians.
+This weekend intensive has been designed for students of yoga who wish to increase their understanding of the yin practice, and for teachers aspiring to gain knowledge of yin postures and philosophy.
+We will discuss and examine topics such as chi, Taoism, yin/yang, anatomy, Chinese meridians, chakras and meditation.
+Practicum will explore how to move through postures to help deepen your practice and adapt it to the personal needs of students.
+This includes working with modifications and variations, as well as building sequences around the seasons, anatomical features, and Chinese meridians.

 The foundational aspects of this training include:

-Join James to confidently and intuitively connect with others using compassionate touch and active listening while deepening your energetic awareness through breath connection, partner yin yoga and elements of Thai Yoga massage.
-Together we will co-create a safe environment and cultivate trust by seeing and supporting the goodness in one another.
+Come play and experience the bliss of using your hands to serve others through the healing act of conscious touch.
+Join James to intuitively connect with others using compassionate contact and intuitive listening.
+Deepen your energetic awareness through breath connection, partner yin and Thai yoga massage.
+Together we will co-create a safe environment and cultivate trust by seeing and supporting the wholeness in one another.

 Yin-troduction to Transformation